 This special person in your life may already know their “sobriety birthday” or the anniversary of their sobriety.
 But, if they don’t already know how long they’ve been sober, you can help them figure it out with a sobriety calculator.
 All they have to do is put in the date they last drank or the first full day they had without drinking, and it’ll say how many days, weeks, or years they’ve been sober.

-With that date in mind, you’ll know exactly when to celebrate them for their achievement.
+With that date in mind, regardless if it was from a sobriety calculator or not, you’ll know exactly when to celebrate them for their achievement.
 Keep in mind that any amount time is worth acknowledging!
 At first, you may be stumped at how to plan a fun celebration without incorporating alcohol, but there are lots of options that won’t put their sobriety at stake.

 Get a Sentimental Gift